 Martin sees many ways for general counsel to be a good strategic business partner to the business.
 He says modern general counsel must be open to what legal departments can learn from their business colleagues.

 “The only way you can stay aligned with the business is by getting out there and meeting people.
 Particularly the senior leaders.
 Try to understand what their concerns are.
 Get the guidance from the board and be able to translate this across your team and the company,” he says.

-An effective general counsel can educate broader business units about the legal team’s hot buttons.
+An effective in house general counsel can educate broader business units about the legal team’s hot buttons.
 This proactive approach helps in-house counsel anticipate risk and stay alert for emerging issues.

 “You’re not educating the business to make legal decisions without you.
 You’re helping the business see things before they become a problem.
 You’re showing them you’re there to help, rather than block,” he says.